certifiedSAMMIE09/My-python-projects/README.md

    c = int(input ('Enter the third value: '));

-### Afterwards, the function named maximum with the arguments comes in:
+_2. Afterwards, the function named maximum with the arguments comes in:_

    def maximum (a, b, c):

-### Then, the conditional statements are used to get the largest value:
+_3. Then, the conditional statements are used to get the largest value:_

     if (a >= b) and (a >= c):